-Beverley Jane Glover, BSc (St Andrews), PhD (East Anglia), FLS.
+Prof. Beverley Glover, BSc (St Andrews), PhD (East Anglia), FLS.
 Professor of Plant Systematics and Evolution; Director of the Botanic Garden.
+Director of Studies in Natural Sciences, Biological (Part IB)

 I am Director of the University Botanical Gardens, having served on the Syndicate for ten years prior to this position.
 As Director, I have overall responsibility for strategy and leadership in the Garden.
 This includes developing our relationship with other parts of the University, the wider research community, other educational establishments, and the general public.
 I am particularly focused on achieving a balance in meeting our main objectives – which are research, teaching, outreach, and the provision of an amenity for the citizens of and visitors to Cambridge.
 I teach on the Garden’s education programme, particularly in the Cambridge Certificate in Practical Horticulture and Plantsmanship.
 Within the University I also lecture in the first year of the Natural Sciences Tripos (in the course “Evolution and Behaviour”) and in third year Plant Sciences.